colorfulfuture/UniTraj-pytorch/README.md

-# Deciphering Movement: Unified Trajectory Generation Model for Multi-Agent
+# Sports-Traj: A Unified Trajectory Generation Model for Multi-Agent Movement in Sports

 <div align="left">